What Is Memory Care? Find Memory Care Facilities Near You

 The monthly cost of memory care can be overwhelming, and you may wonder how you’ll be able to come up with the money every month.

 Medicare will cover some costs but will not cover a long-term memory care facility.
 If you find a facility that does accept Medicaid, you may be able to have a significant portion of the costs covered.
+Through Medicare and Medicaid, there are ways that you can cut down on out of pocket costs for memory care.

 If your loved one is a Veteran, he or she may be eligible for some benefits and don’t forget to read the small print on a life insurance policy.
 Unfortunately, there are no clear answers to paying for memory care, but there are ways to help relieve some of the costs.